You're away from FREE US delivery Free US delivery (applied at checkout) on orders over $60.00

 Lactobacillus acidophilus Rosell-52

 Often trialled with L. rhamnosus Rosell-11, this strain is well-researched and proven to reach the gut alive even during antibiotics.
-Find this strain in Every Day, Babies & Children and For travelling abroad.
+Find this strain in Every Day, Babies & Children.

 Lactobacillus casei Rosell-215